Help me publish this book:

 I'm currently working on making this into a published book.
 Interested?
-Let me know with this quick form.
+Let me know!

 If you're in the Gitbook, you can hover over or click on links.
 Underlined links are glossary terms (hover or click to read descriptions); non-underlined links are citations - hover to read bibliography or click to access articles or links to books.